th3flyboy/c_SummaryReportModule/README.txt

 Each table will have a column for each attribute.
 There is a row for each artifact.

+DEPLOYMENT REQUIREMENTS

+This module does not have any specific deployment requirements.

 USAGE

-Add this module to a reporting / post-processing analysis pipeline.
+Add this module to a post-processing analysis pipeline.
 See the TSK Framework documents for information on adding the module to the pipeline:

     http://www.sleuthkit.org/sleuthkit/docs/framework-docs/